-Fifteen years ago, working with a US Federal Government agency, Dr. Dawson developed a new approach to assessing the complexity and skill requirements of workplace roles and calibrating them to our developmental scale (the Lectical Scale).
-Today, we offer a suite of services that provide organizations with useful information about their workplace hierarchy by establishing the complexity demands of roles within that hierarchy.
-This information is used primarily to refine hiring precision, identify talent, and increase the efficiency and effectiveness of leader development or change efforts.
+During the first decade of this century, while working with a US Federal Government agency, Dr. Dawson developed a new approach to assessing the complexity and skill requirements of workplace roles and calibrating them to Lectica's developmental scale (the Lectical Scale).
+Today, we offer a suite of services that provide useful information about the complexity demands of roles within organizations.
+This information is used primarily to improve recruitment prediction, identify talent, and increase the efficiency and effectiveness of change initiatives and leader development.

-A number of factors contribute to the complexity level of a leadership position.
+A number of factors contribute to the complexity level of a workplace role.
 One of them, illustrated below, is the number and nature of the stakeholders and stakeholder groups affected by the decisions made in a particular role.

 |Lectica’s work levels||Lectical range||Role levels|